 What Is YouTube SEO?

 As you probably know, SEO stands for Search Engine Optimization.
 It is a discipline that increases the rankings of websites and manages how they appear on search results.
 YouTube SEO is more or less the same process specified for YouTube content.
-It aims to optimize your videos to make them appear at the top in search results.
+It aims to optimize your videos to make them appear at the top of search results.
+Tip: If you don’t know what is SEO, to begin with, you can read our relevant article and find out.

 To give an example, let’s say you uploaded a tutorial for making pizza.
-What YouTube SEO does is to show your video as the most relevant result to users who would like to watch a pizza tutorial video.
+What YouTube SEO does is show your video as the most relevant result to users who would like to watch a pizza tutorial video.
 As you can see, YouTube aims to match what the user needs to see and which content is the most related to it.
-Your duty as a content creator on YouTube must be creating the best content about a subject and optimizing it to make sure everybody searches for that subject sees your video before your competitors.
-Do not forget, even if you have the best pizza recipe, it is not important if your video is not optimized for SEO since no one will see it.
+Your duty as a content creator on YouTube must be creating the best content about a subject and optimizing it to make sure everybody searches for that subject and sees your video before your competitors.
+Do not forget, even if you have the best pizza recipe.
+It is not important if your video is not optimized for SEO YouTube since no one will see it.

-If you feel like dominating YouTube SEO in 2020 and rank number one to get more views and subscribers organically, then you’re at the right place.
+If you feel like dominating YouTube SEO in 2020 and ranking number one to get more views and subscribers organically, then you’re at the right place.
 In this article, you’re going to learn how to rank your videos number one on YouTube.
-We are going to break down the best strategies and tactics out there to get your videos rank high.
+We are going to break down the best strategies and tactics out there to get your videos to rank high.
 Plus, there’s a hack that we are going to share with you at the end of this article!
 So stay tuned to find out how you can actually use ads to retrain the algorithm.

 What Is Metadata?

 The first thing we want to mention is metadata.
-Metadata is how Google understands what people are searching for, versus what your content is saying.
+Metadata is how Google understands what people are searching for versus what your content is saying.
 There are a few very specific things that you should be doing for all your YouTube videos:

 Number one is that the title of your video should match the upload file of your video.
 That one should be a common one that is pretty well known at this point.
 So whatever the name of the video is, your upload file should match that.